 Sabres' Carter Hutton: Starting in Washington

-Hutton will patrol the crease in Saturday's road game against the Capitals, Paul Hamilton of WGR Sports Radio 550 reports.
+Hutton will patrol the crease in Friday's road game against the Capitals, Tom Gulitti of NHL.com reports.

-Hutton was fantastic in his return from injury Thursday against Arizona, stopping 25 of 26 shots en route to a tidy 3-1 victory.
-The 32-year-old netminder will look to stay sharp and pick up his 14th victory of the season in a tough road matchup with a hot Capitals club that's won four consecutive games.
+Hutton was a little shaky in his last appearance Tuesday against the Panthers, surrendering four goals on 35 shots en route to a 5-2 loss.
+The 33-year-old netminder will look to bounce back and pick up his 14th win of the season in a tough road matchup with a Capitals club that's gone 7-3-0 in its last 10 contests.

 More News